carpentries-incubator/docker-introduction/_episodes/running-containers.md

 ~~~
 {: .language-bash}

-If you never used the `alpine` Docker container image on your computer, Docker probably printed a
+If you have never used the `alpine` Docker container image on your computer, Docker probably printed a
 message that it couldn't find the container image and had to download it.
 If you used the `alpine` container image before, the command will probably show no output.
 That's
 because this particular container is designed for you to provide commands yourself.
 Try running